 Note: Colby requires seniors to spend their last semester on the Waterville campus.

-- For regions where the spoken language is taught at Colby, students are expected to have completed the equivalent of three semesters (through 127) (Spanish, German, French, Chinese, Japanese, Italian, Russian) prior to studying abroad.
+- For regions where the spoken language is taught at Colby, students are expected to have completed the equivalent of three semesters (through 127) (Spanish, German, French, Chinese, Japanese, Italian, Russian, Hebrew) prior to studying abroad.

 - For study in Portuguese-speaking countries (Portugal or Brazil), Colby requires the equivalent of 3 semesters of college level study of Spanish or another romance language.

 - In countries where the host language is not English, students are required to study the local language for the duration of the program

 An important part of your preparation is understanding the process of selecting your courses and transferring them to Colby for credit.
 You will be meeting with your academic advisor, who will help you to choose the right courses and understand your academic progress towards graduation.
 Before your meeting, take time to research your host university or program web site and pre-select courses which you find interesting and/or which you think you need to fulfill your requirements.

 You will be asked to select courses early in the process and your course proposal will be a part of your Colby application to study off-campus.
 As part of the application process, you will be meeting and consulting about your course selection with OCS and with your academic advisor.
 Important considerations for you and your academic advisor are what courses you still need to complete at Colby, what courses your department will allow you take off campus and what other recommendations your academic advisor might have.